jajjage/nexus-frontend/docs/BIOMETRIC_FRONTEND_IMPLEMENTATION_PLAN.md

 ## Overview

-Complete plan to implement biometric authentication on the frontend, integrating with the fully-tested backend API (38/38 tests passing).
+Complete plan to implement WebAuthn-based biometric authentication on the frontend, integrating with the fully-tested backend API (103/103 tests passing).
+This implementation uses the standard WebAuthn Options → Verify flow for both registration and authentication.

 ---